Employment Law

 Failure To Investigate

 If an employer receives a report that harassment or discrimination has occurred, it has a duty to investigate the alleged incident of harassment or discrimination.
 If the employer does not investigate, or if the employer’s investigation is not sufficiently thorough, the employee may prevail in a claim for failure to investigate.
-It is critical that a thorough investigation be completed so that the employer can make an informed decision regarding any necessary steps.

 post right photo